Every year, thousands of people experience workplace chemical exposure. Without proper safety measures, employees run…

-Travelers love the Christmas season because it provides built-in free time that doesn’t eat up too many work vacation days.
+Travelers love the Thanksgiving and Christmas seasons because it provides the built-in free time that doesn’t eat up too many work vacation days.
 It is the perfect time to go on lavish vacations that have been planned out all year.
 However, while you’re planning for your Christmas vacation it is important that you plan how to stay safe.
 This means planning for more than just taking car safety into consideration—especially if you are traveling out of state or abroad for several days or weeks.
 Planning for a safe Christmas vacation is the key to creating a memorable time.

 Preparing for your trip on the homefront

 One of the most forgotten aspects of traveling is preparing your home for your trip.
 This is a necessary step for overnight trips but becomes especially important when you plan to travel for several days or weeks at a time.
 Leaving your home unattended during the holiday season can lead to several scenarios that can put your home and your belongings in danger.

 If you have a security system installed in your home, make sure that it is working properly.
 This includes motion detectors, alarms, cameras, and any other home monitoring equipment.
 Additionally, it is important that you have someone check on your home while you are away.